CLOSE SEARCH

 He has operated in good faith, understanding himself to be working for a legitimate sales organisation

-The prosecution placed significant weight on the commission payments received by our client, arguing that these evidenced both knowing participation and a financial motive consistent with guilt.
+The prosecution placed significant weight on the commission payments received by R, arguing that these evidenced both knowing participation and a financial motive consistent with guilt.
 This was one of the most challenging aspects of the defence and required careful and proactive handling.
-Our approach was to contextualise the commission structure by demonstrating that commission-based remuneration was entirely standard and lawful within the financial services sales sector, and that the mere receipt of high commissions, did not evidence dishonesty.
-We adduced evidence of industry-standard commission models in legitimate investment sales to demonstrate that the rates received by our client were not obviously irregular or disproportionate.
-Finally, we addressed any suggestion that the volume of commission created a presumption of knowledge, by reference to the client's sales activity and the plausible explanations for the sums received.
+The solution was to contextualise the commission structure by demonstrating that commission-based remuneration was entirely standard and lawful within the financial services sales sector, and that the mere receipt of high commissions, did not evidence dishonesty.
+Evidence of industry-standard commission models in legitimate investment sales demonstrated that the rates received by R were not obviously irregular or disproportionate.
+The final aspect to address was any suggestion that the volume of commission created a presumption of knowledge, by reference to R's sales activity and the plausible explanations for the sums received.

 Financial services regulation - to address the nature of renewable energy investment products and the regulatory landscape in the relevant European jurisdictions